 “It’s funny how life works sometimes.
 Just because this one kid baited me about my clothing, I would become very meticulous about how I dressed and take great pleasure in looking good.”

-Tony freely admitted to the fact that he thrived on the attention of beautiful women all his life.
-And while Tony’s philandering is less than admirable, there’s something refreshing in his honesty about his appreciation for the beautiful women he was lucky enough to be surrounded by during his years as a Hollywood Star:
+Tony Curtis freely admitted that, throughout his life, he thrived on the attention of beautiful women.
+While Tony’s philandering during many of his marriages is less than admirable, he’s refreshingly honest about his appreciation for the beautiful women he was lucky enough to be surrounded by during his years as a Hollywood Star:

 “I’m a little embarrassed to admit this, because I don’t want people to think badly of me, but it’s part of my makeup, and I can’t pretend otherwise.
 Some people need alcohol.
 Some people need drugs.
 I need the attention of beautiful women.”

-Tony would marry six beautiful women over his 85 years.
-Here’s a quick rundown on the six Mrs. Tony Curtises:
+Tony would marry six beautiful women over the course of his 85 years.
+Here’s a quick rundown of the six Mrs. Tony Curtises:

 Janet Leigh (1951-1962)

 Popular actress Janet Leigh was already an established star by the time she met Tony Curtis.
-Janet’s big break came when the eighteen-year-old’s photo was spotted by superstar Norma Shearer in a ski resort album.
-Shearer was so impressed that she took the photo back to MGM, and the rest as they say, is history.
+Janet was discovered by actress Norma Shearer, who spotted the stunning eighteen-year-old’s photo in a ski resort album.
+Impressed, Shearer took the photo to her home studio, MGM, and the rest is history.

 Tony and Janet became one of Hollywood’s Golden Couples when they married, against the wishes of their respective studios, in 1951.
-The marriage ended up being beneficial to both of their careers, however, and moviegoers couldn’t get enough of this gorgeous couple.
-As Tony himself would say:
+Despite these worries, the marriage was extremely beneficial to both Janet’s and Tony’s careers.
+Moviegoers couldn’t get enough of this gorgeous couple.
+As Tony put it:

 “When Janet and I hit, we became the undisputed darlings of the Hollywood media.
 Richard Burton and Elizabeth Taylor?
 Forget it.
 Debbie Reynolds and Eddie Fisher?
 Not a chance.”

-Tony and Janet would have two daughters together, Kelly and Jamie Lee—who you’ve no doubt heard of!
-The dream marriage was not such a dream in its final years though, and Tony would leave the marriage after a passionate affair with Christine Kauffmann, his young co-star in Taras Bulba (1962).
+Tony and Janet had two daughters together, Kelly and Jamie Lee.
+In its final years, the dream marriage was not such a dream: Tony left Janet following a passionate affair with Christine Kauffmann, his young co-star in Taras Bulba (1962).

 Christine Kaufmann (1963-1968)

-Kaufmann was Tony’s seventeen year old co-star in the epic Taras Bulba (1962).
+Christine Kaufmann was Tony’s seventeen year old co-star in the epic Taras Bulba (1962).
 The two began a passionate affair during filming, and married a month after Christine’s eighteenth birthday in February 1963.
-The Hollywood press was not kind to Curtis about the twenty year age difference between him and his teenage bride.
+The Hollywood press was not kind about the twenty year age difference between Tony and his teenage bride.
 Accurately or not, Tony was painted as a careless man who deserted Janet and his daughters for Christine.

 Two more daughters, Alexandra and Allegra, came from this second marriage, which ultimately dissolved when Christine was seen hitting the Hollywood nightclub scene with Dean Martin’s son, Rick.
-Even though Tony had his own, more discreet, infidelities during the marriage, he couldn’t take the flagrantly public affairs of his wife, and the two divorced in 1968.
+Even though Tony had his own, more discreet, infidelities during the marriage, he couldn’t take the flagrantly public affairs of his wife.
+The two divorced in 1968.

 Leslie “Penny” Allen (1968-1982)